 How Your Dentist Can Help You Find Relief

-The only way to relieve the different symptoms of TMJ disorder is to treat the disorder itself, which requires a thorough dental examination and consultation.
+The only way to relieve frequent TMJ headache and the other symptoms of TMJ disorder is to treat the disorder itself, which requires a thorough dental examination and consultation.
 Once your dentist pinpoints the exact cause of your disorder, such as a misaligned bite, he can suggest an appropriate treatment plan to restore your bite’s harmony and relieve your chronic symptoms.

 Some of the more common ways that dentists treat TMJ disorder include:

 - Oral appliances: These appliances look a lot like the mouthguards used by professional and recreational athletes.
+They are far more more complex in design.
 Each appliance is constructed to keep the patient’s mouth in a neutral position during sleep.
 This relieves the pressure on the jaw joint, which removes the stress on the muscles and tendons.
 Many headache sufferers experience significantly fewer morning headaches with an oral appliance.
+It is the muscle headaches that more likely cause the headaches that won’t go away.

 - Dental restorations: Do you have a number of missing teeth?
-Restoring your smile with dental implants or other restorative solutions could help lessen or remove the discomfort caused by TMJ disorder.
+Restoring your smile with dental implants or other restorative solutions could help lessen or remove the discomfort caused by TM disorder.

-- Surgery: Occasionally, patients with TMJ disorder need more invasive treatment.
+- Surgery: Occasionally, patients with TMD need more invasive treatment.
 Surgery of the jaw joint may be appropriate in these cases.
 However, surgery is usually one of the final treatment recommendations.

-- Lifestyle habits: If you are diagnosed with TMJ disorder, Dr. Fondriest can share lifestyle changes that may help you reduce the symptoms of the condition.
+- Lifestyle habits: If you get frequent TMJ headaches or are diagnosed with TMJ disorder, Dr. Fondriest can share lifestyle changes that may help you reduce the symptoms of the condition.
 Talk to him at your next appointment in north Chicago to determine what at-home behavior modifications could help.

-What are the benefits of receiving a diagnosis of TMJ disorder and getting immediate treatment from your dentist?
+What are the benefits of receiving a diagnosis of TMD and getting immediate treatment from your dentist?
 Check out some of the biggest advantages:

-● You will be less likely to have so many headaches.
+● You will be less likely to have a long lasting tension type headache or TMJ headache.

 ● Your jaw will not stick or click as often.